nwolverson/atom-ide-purescript/README.md

 ![Type tooltip](http://nwolverson.github.io/atom-ide-purescript/assets/type-tooltip.png)

 This is really stupid, and only cares that you hover over a word regardless of context, you will get some false positives.

+## Go to definitions

+The command _Ide PureScript: Goto Definition_ is available (default binding `ctrl-o g`).
+This is available with psc-ide version
+0.9.2 and above, and like tooltips/autocomplete works on identifiers bound at the top level.
+Placing the cursor on the identifier and executing the command should open the appropriate file at the correct place.
+In case source positions are not up to date (they may not be updated on rebuild, try rebuilding or restarting psc-ide server).

+If the package [hyperclick](https://atom.io/packages/hyperclick) is installed, goto definition will be availble on alt/cmd-click also.

 ## Pursuit lookup